hirokiu/uemtpro2019_railsBase/README.md

 ### create .env file for password
-at least 1 line for mysql password. if you need other settings, please check 'docker-compose.yml' and 'config/database.yml' and so on.
+at least 1 line for mysql password. if you need other settings, please check 'docker-compose.yml' and 'config/database.yml' and so on. make '.env' file and please write this down
 ```
 MYSQL_PASSWORD=
 ```